ConcealNetwork/conceal-api/README.md

 ```
 The default RPC port is 16000 and the default P2P port is 15000.
 ### walletd
-A node on the P2P network (optional daemon) plus wallet functions; console non-interactive.
-To launch, assuming that your wallet.bin.wallet file is in the current directory:
+An optional node on the P2P network (daemon) with wallet functions; console non-interactive.
+To launch, assuming that your `my.wallet` file is in the current directory:
 ```
-$ ./walletd --container-file wallet.bin.wallet --container-password PASSWD --local --p2p-bind-port 15000 --daemon-port 16000 --bind-port 3333
+$ ./walletd --container-file my.wallet --container-password PASSWD --local --p2p-bind-port 15000 --daemon-port 16000 --bind-port 3333
 ```
 The wallet functions RPC port is 3333.
 The daemon P2P port is 15000.
 The `--local` option activates the daemon; otherwise, a remote daemon can be used.
 The daemon RPC port must be set but the built-in daemon RPC server is disabled.
 ### concealwallet
 A simple wallet; console interactive unless RPC server is running; requires access to a node daemon for full functionality.
-To launch, assuming that your wallet.bin.wallet file is in the current directory:
+To launch, assuming that your `my.wallet` file is in the current directory:
 ```
-$ ./concealwallet --rpc-bind-port 3333 --wallet-file wallet.bin --password PASSWORD
+$ ./concealwallet --rpc-bind-port 3333 --wallet-file my --password PASSWORD
 ```
 The wallet functions RPC port is 3333.
 By default the wallet connects with the daemon on port 16000.
 ## Quick start for node.js
 ```
 $ npm install conceal-js
 $ ./conceald # launch the network daemon
-$ ./concealwallet --rpc-bind-port PORT --wallet-file wallet.bin --password PASSWORD # launch the simple wallet
+$ ./concealwallet --rpc-bind-port PORT --wallet-file my --password PASSWORD # launch the simple wallet
 ```
 Create and run a test program.
 ```
 $ node test.js
 ```
-The test program could contain, for example, a simple payment via the simple wallet's RPC server
+The test program could contain, for example, a payment via the simple wallet's RPC server
 ```
 const CCX = require('conceal-js')
 const ccx = new CCX('http://localhost', '3333')

 ccx.send([{
   address: 'ccx7Xd3NBbBiQNvv7vMLXmGMHyS8AVB6EhWoHo5EbGfR2Ki9pQnRTfEBt3YxYEVqpUCyJgvPjBYHp8N2yZwA7dqb4PjaGWuvs4',
-  amount: 1.23
+  amount: 1234567
 }])
 .then((res) => { console.log(res) }) // display tx hash upon success
 .catch((err) => { console.log(err) }) // display error message upon failure